Attilio Piccirilli: Selected public commissions

+Selected personal works

 Fragilina

 Fragilina is the name given to a sculpture completed by Attilio Piccirilli in 1923.
 The original is now in the Metropolitan Museum of Art in New York City, New York.
 It is 48 ½ inches by 15 ½ inches by 25 inches.
 It is completely made of marble.
 Piccirilli also made five additional smaller copies, one of which is in the Muscarelle Museum of Art at the College of William and Mary.

 "Fragilina" in Italian means "the little delicate one."
 Fragilina is part of a series of female nudes that Attilio sculpted, beginning with "A Soul" in 1909.
 The woman in Fragilina is almost identical in pose to the woman in "A Soul."
 Though, in Fragilina, more marble is cut away to leave a freer, fluid, and abstract work.
 Going with the theme of the work being abstract, many art critics criticize the oval-shaped head that gives less definition to the hair and face.
 Some say, "the eyes appear almost veiled in stone."
 When discussing Fragilina, Piccirilli said, "Every person has his own ideal of beauty stored away in his subconscious mind.
 When facial characteristics are precisely delineated, the observer is denied the opportunity of personally visualizing his ideal type.
 This reaction frequently takes place without full realization."
 So, as can be seen with Fragilina and his subsequent works, it can be said he was a minimalist.
 Piccirilli was described impeccably in the book, Attilio Piccirilli: Life of an American Sculptor, by Josef Vincent Lombardo.
 Lombardo writes, "Piccirilli's art stands out boldly for its discipline, simplicity, and dignity....
 His sculpture was and is simply tailored, free from adventitious detail and superficiality...
 Piccirilli's style is distinctly personal and highly selective.
 Simplicity is his gospel, restraint his creed."
 Fragilina was one of five works Piccirilli showed at the exhibit at the National Sculpture Society in New York in 1923.
 It was also exhibited at the National Academy of Design commemorative exhibition in 1925.
 Piccirilli also made smaller versions of Fragilina, including two bronze casts.
 One of which is at the Museum of Fine Arts in Boston.